f5devcentral/xcwaapcdnguide/README.rst

 Objective
 #########

-Use this guide and the provided sample app to explore the F5 Distributed Cloud Content Delivery Network capabilities.
-This will help you get familiar with the following features & capabilities:
+Use this guide and the provided sample app to explore F5 **Hybrid Multicloud App Delivery** and **Web Application and API Protection** solution areas.
+The guide will showcase F5 Distributed Cloud Content Delivery Network capabilities with F5 Distributed Cloud WAF to protect the app.
+In the course of the guide we will get familiar with the following features:

 - HTTP Load Balancer with WAF protection
 - CDN configuration